axelerant/gc-testimonials-to-testimonials/readme.txt

 == Description ==

-Migrate GC Testimonials entries to Testimonials custom post types for use by the best WordPress testimonials plugin there is, [Testimonials](http://wordpress.org/extend/plugins/testimonials-widget/).
+Migrate GC Testimonials entries to Testimonials Widget custom post types for use by the best WordPress testimonials Widget plugin there is, [Testimonials](http://wordpress.org/extend/plugins/testimonials-widget/).

 = Primary Features =